-- 12.4.1 Examiners' reports on candidates for research degrees will be provided by the Registry and will be available to the Chair for consultation before the meeting.
-A copy of each thesis examined will be available at the Board. - 12.4.2 Details relating to graduate training elements that a student has taken, and have been considered at a Graduate Research Assessment Boards, will also be available at the meeting.
+12.4.1 Examiners' reports on candidates for research degrees will be provided by the Registry and will be available to the Chair for consultation before the meeting.
+A copy of each thesis examined will be available at the Board.